 National map of council shared services

-We have produced an updated interactive map of shared services detailing shared services examples from councils across England.
+The LGA has updated our interactive map of shared services for 2018, detailing shared services examples from councils across England.
 It indicates who is sharing what and the savings and benefits have been achieved or are expected.

 If your shared service arrangement is not featured on the map please do take this opportunity to raise the profile of your work.
 Contact us at email@example.com and we will get your example included on the map.

 Our latest shared services map shows once again that when it comes to making efficiency savings there is none better than local government.
 Shared services are no longer just something the most innovative councils do, but have instead become the norm for councils to improve services, increase resilience and save money in times of significant change, reinforcing councils’ reputation as the most efficient part of the public sector.
 Cllr Paul Bettison, Chairman, LGA’s Improvement and Innovation Board

 Shared Service Expert Programme and Match Making Service

 To provide councils with funding towards a shared services expert with the particular skill or expertise to provide support and assistance to develop and improve your existing shared service arrangement.

 In addition to capturing individual examples of successful arrangements, we have also undertaken innovative research to understand in more depth, the benefits and potential pitfalls of sharing.

 Services Shared: Costs Spared?